TopoDIM: One-shot Topology Generation of Diverse Interaction Modes for Multi-Agent Systems: Related Work

 \subsection{LLM-based MAS}

-Multi-agent systems(MAS) catalyze a paradigm shift from single-agent prompting strategies \cite{wei2022chain,yao2022react} to collective intelligence for complex problems.
-Pioneering frameworks demonstrated the efficacy of communicative role-playing and social simulation \cite{li2023camel,park2023generative}, while task-oriented architectures have formalized collaborative workflows in software engineering \cite{hong2023metagpt,chudziak2024towards} and logical reasoning \cite{chen2023agentverse,wang2024unleashing} by integrating dynamic role assignment \cite{ye2025x}, iterative debate \cite{liang2023encouraging,zeng2025s,choi2025debate}, and shared memory \cite{wang2025mirix,zhang2025g3}.
-Recent advancements have further corroborated that decentralized architectures \cite{yang2025agentnetdecentralizedevolutionarycoordination} and diversified interaction patterns \cite{xue2025comas} to improve task proficiency and adaptability.
-In this paper, \textsc{TopoDIM} orchestrates decentralized structure and diverse interactions, demonstrating superior performance.
+Multi-agent systems(MAS) catalyze a paradigm shift from single-agent strategies \cite{yao2022react,zhang2026expseek} to collective intelligence for complex problems \cite{gong2025agents,ma2026talk2image,long2026emomas}.
+Pioneering frameworks demonstrated the efficacy of communicative role-playing and social simulation \cite{li2023camel,hu2026lying}, while task-oriented architectures have formalized collaborative workflows in graph generation \cite{zhang2026recont}, software engineering \cite{hong2023metagpt}, and logical reasoning \cite{chen2023agentverse} by integrating dynamic role assignment \cite{ye2025x}, iterative debate \cite{liang2023encouraging,zeng2025s,choi2025debate}, and shared memory \cite{wang2025mirix,zhang2025g3}.
+Additionally, recent work has introduced benchmarks for evaluating MAS \cite{zhang2026silo}.
+Recent advancements have corroborated decentralized architectures \cite{yang2025agentnetdecentralizedevolutionarycoordination} and diversified interaction patterns \cite{xue2025comas} to improve task proficiency and adaptability. \textsc{TopoDIM} orchestrates decentralized structure and diverse interactions, demonstrating superior performance.